hackclub/hackclub/case_studies/san_mateo_high_school/02_club_fair/recap.md

 ## Problems we faced

 - The windy environment was a problem, as we needed to hold the papers tight.

+## How we managed problems and outcomes

+- For the poster, we had 2 people hold the poster up right.

 ## Tips